JonPSmith/EfCore.TestSupport/ReelaseNotes.md

 # Release notes

 ## 1.3.0
-- Feature: Allows any 2.* version of EF Core
-- Feature: Only loads the required parts of the xUnit libraries
 - Bug fix: Fixed problem with using TestData methods on non-windows systems (Path.DirectorySeparatorChar)
 - Bug fix: TestData didn't find the correct directory
+- Feature: Allows any 2.* version of EF Core
+- Feature: Only loads the required Nuget xUnit packages

 ## 1.2.0